microsoft/coe-starter-kit/coe-cli/docs/cli-development/readme.md

 NOTES:

-- Depending on the command you want to debug you mey be prompted to login in the DEBUG CONSOLE
+- Depending on the command you want to debug you may be prompted to login in the DEBUG CONSOLE

 - If you are testing with a different account you will need to log out of any existing Azure CLI sessions